Apollo-Level2-Web-Dev/l2-b1-assignment-9-frontend/README.md

 2. Implement robust data validation and error handling mechanisms on the responsive frontend.
 3. Thoroughly test and debug the responsive design across various devices and screen sizes to ensure consistency.

-## Assignment Submission

-Your final submission should include the following:

-1. Source code (provide a GitHub Repository link for the responsive frontend developed).
-2. A live site link that allows reviewers to interact with the responsive frontend of the dynamic platform on both desktop and mobile devices.
-3. A recorded video (2-5 minutes) showcasing the key features and functionalities of your responsive frontend developed.

 ## Additional Notes

 - The assignment is adaptable to various types of content or services, making it suitable for a wide range of platforms.